 - Whether a party was only partly successful;

 An interim application for an order or court directions can be made between the commencement of the proceedings and the final hearing.
 If there is no order as to costs, none are payable in respect of the proceedings to which the order relates.
 Usually, however, the court will make some form of order saying who will pay the costs of any interim applications.
 The choice of order depends on who won the interim application.

 Case management hearings usually result in costs orders, as there is no ‘winner’.
 An adversarial application won by the claimant will usually result in an order for the claimant’s costs to be paid by the other party.
 Applications made without notice, and interim injunctions granted on the basis of the balance of convenience, usually result in ‘costs reserved’ and a decision as to costs will be made at a later date.

 Final costs orders

-- That a party mast pay only a proportion of another party’s costs;
+- A party must pay a proportion of another party’s costs.

 For more information on:

 - Order for costs in cases involving multiple parties

 - Bullock order